cFocusWeb/blanchette-website/content/franchises/grenouille.en.md

   desc: >-
     ### The Little Frog

-    live music & party house bar is the largest chain of its kind in Québec, and soon, in Canada.
+    live music & party house is the largest chain of its kind in Québec, and soon, in Canada.
 Live music and stand-up acts, theme nights, a festive atmosphere and irresistible specials on alcohol are only a some of the reasons it has become such a popular choice for a fun evening.
   investissement: "170 000 $"
   extraclass:
   gridholder: thinlogo
 imagedesc: >-
   The Little Frog: to celebrate like in the good old days!
 Above: The Little Frog of Lévis.
 business: >-
-  The Little Frog live music & party house bar is the largest chain of its kind in Québec, and soon, in Canada.
+  The Little Frog live music & party house is the largest chain of its kind in Québec, and soon, in Canada.
 Live music and stand-up acts, theme nights, a festive atmosphere and irresistible specials on alcohol are only a some of the reasons it has become such a popular choice for a fun evening.
 accentcolor: "#53ab01"
 whitebg: true
 website: https://www.laptitegrenouille.ca/en/